Learning-based Design of Luenberger Observers for Autonomous Nonlinear Systems: Discussion and Future Outlook

 \section{Discussion and Future Outlook}

-To design Luenberger, or KKL, observers for autonomous nonlinear systems, we proposed a supervised physics-informed learning method, which learns the required nonlinear transformation map that satisfies a certain PDE and transforms the system to the observer's coordinates.
-Learning the inverse of this transformation map is also crucial for the KKL observer to obtain the state estimate in the original state space.
-Therefore, for learning both the transformation map and its inverse simultaneously, we trained a physics-informed neural network architecture on a synthetic data, which is generated offline by numerically solving both the system and the observer.
-In the proposed learning scheme, the PDE constraint acts as a physical invariant that regularizes the neural network by reducing the search space of the hypothesis.
-We have shown that the KKL observer is robust under neural network's approximation error, model uncertainties, and sensor noise.
-We have also shown that our proposed learning method exhibits better generalization properties than other methods because of the PDE regularization and considering the regression loss in the observer's coordinates.
-All the results are demonstrated by numerical experiments on reverse Duffing oscillator and R\"{o}ssler attractor.
+We proposed a novel supervised physics-informed learning method to design Luenberger or KKL observers for autonomous nonlinear systems.
+The proposed method learns the nonlinear transformation map required to transform the system to the observer's coordinates and satisfies a certain PDE constraint.
+Additionally, the inverse of the transformation map is learned to obtain the state estimate in the original state space.
+To learn both the transformation map and its inverse, we trained a physics-informed neural network architecture on synthetic data generated by numerically solving both the system and the observer.
+The PDE constraint acts as a physical invariant that regularizes the neural network, reducing the hypothesis's search space.
+We demonstrated that the KKL observer designed with our method is robust to neural network's approximation error, model uncertainties, and sensor noise.
+The proposed method also exhibits better generalization properties than other methods due to the PDE regularization and the regression loss in the observer's coordinates.
+We validated our results on reverse Duffing oscillator and R\"{o}ssler attractor.

-In the proposed method, the hyperparameters are tuned manually which, for large-scale systems, may result in bad estimation performance.
-A way to avoid it is to add a validation step in the learning method for automatically tuning the hyperparameters.
-On the other hand, although we have provided a detailed discussion on the generalization capability of the proposed learning-based observer design method, providing theoretical guarantees on how well the learning method is generalizable remains an open problem.
-Designing a KKL observer optimally to improve its robustness to the model uncertainties and sensor noise is also left for the future work.
-Alternative methods to learn the non-linear transformation map such as operator learning \cite{kissas2022} is also a prospect to be explored.
-The proposed method can also be extended beyond KKL observers to obtain the triangular form of nonlinear systems required in designing high-gain and backstepping observers.
-Finally, extending the learning scheme for controlled nonlinear systems is an ongoing work that will be presented in some other venue.
+While we discussed the generalization capability of the proposed learning-based observer design method in detail, theoretical guarantees on its generalizability remain an open problem.
+Additionally, designing a KKL observer optimally to improve its robustness to model uncertainties and sensor noise is left for future work.
+We also recognize the potential of alternative methods such as operator learning \cite{kissas2022} to learn the non-linear transformation map, which is a prospect to be explored.
+Furthermore, the proposed method can be extended beyond KKL observers to obtain the triangular form of nonlinear systems required in designing high-gain and backstepping observers.
+In conclusion, the proposed learning-based observer design method can be a promising solution to address the challenging problem of designing observers for nonlinear systems.